 Nevertheless, the authority power of the mainstream is so strong that I find it almost impossible to change people’s minds about their beliefs.

 Mangan provides evidence on how strength training is strongly related to a reduction in waist size, which is a reliable indicator of personal fitness.

 This goes parallel with my experience.
 I built six-pack abs with strength training and six-pack abs is not possible without a narrow waist.
 No amount of long-distance running would give me six-pack abs.

 I also find that maintaining my low waist circumference is easier with strength training.

 Mangan notes that no amount of exercise can overcome a bad diet.
 I agree with this.
 It’s too easy to eat excess calories even when you are training right.
 You have to watch what you eat.
-Yes, strength training burns more calories than aerobic exercise and yes muscles burn calories in resting state but still, you have to watch your diet.
+Yes, strength training burns more calories than aerobic exercise, and yes muscles burn calories in a resting state but still, you have to watch your diet.
 This is not a difficult thing to do anyway.
-You’ll have more calorie budget if you have a decent amount of muscles and you keep lifting weights.
+You’ll have a bigger calorie budget if you possess a decent muscle mass and you keep lifting weights.

 The author correctly points out that the best strength training exercises are compound movements.
 I agree with this, too.
 I wrote an array of articles emphasizing the effectiveness of compound exercises.